Today we're talking with Brad Lovell who is a Baja 1000 champion and BFGoodrich ambassador about his love of driving and exploring awesome places.

 How did you get started with rock-crawling and off-road racing?

 Racing is hard to get into and hard to get out of.
 It’s like comparing a carnival worker to a white collar job – the worlds don’t mix.
 I used to be on the other side and I couldn’t imagine how people could find the time and money to go race.
-I didn’t like it and found a way to make racing a full time gig.
+I didn’t like it and found a way to make racing a full-time gig.

 As youths, my brother and I spent many years camping with our family in the Colorado Mountains which gave us a great sense of adventure.
 We didn’t want to fish or hunt, we wanted to see where the road ended.
 They were difficult roads to drive and once we got our drivers licenses we were free to challenge ourselves and explore!
-We spent a solid decade honing our skills in the mountains, desert, and red rock before we tried our hand at competition.
+We spent a solid decade honing our skills in the mountains, deserts, and red rock before we tried our hand at competition.

-We entered our first rock crawl in 2004, after I turned my daily driver into a full blown comp buggy.
+We entered our first rock crawl in 2004, after I turned my daily driver into a full-blown comp buggy.
 We were on a winning streak that lasted 6 years before we branched out into all kinds of off-road racing like short course, desert, and hill climbs.

 Where are some of your favorite off-road trails around the country?